chameleon-ai/webm-for-4chan/README.md

 - Precise clipping to the nearest millisecond
 - Audio track selection for multi-audio sources
 - Subtitle burn-in
+- Skip black frames at the start of a video
 - Music mode optimized for songs

 ## How Does it Work?